haicheviet/python-monorepo/README.md

 cd your/project/folder

 pip install poetry
-poetry install --with lint,test

-# If the .env_template is available [Optional]
+poetry install --with dev,lint,test # If you want to package the code, poetry install is enough
-cp .env_template .env
-vim .env
 ```

 2. Before create MR, format code and check lint with these steps